-4. Put a cap on screen time.
-Over the past year, many of us have felt the effects of Zoom fatigue.
+4. Put a cap on screen time – Over the past year, many of us have felt the effects of Zoom fatigue.
 The solution?
-Schedule fewer Zoom calls (obviously) and make sure every meeting has a purpose.
+Schedule fewer digital calls (obviously) and make sure every meeting has a purpose.
 Follow the lead of companies like Facebook and Asana that have a ‘no meeting day’ every week, or block out a period each day when meetings are banned.
 Also consider checking your emails less frequently.
-Three times a day seems to be the sweet spot; not only does it reduce stress, but it also frees up your time to focus on more important work.
+Three times a day seems to be the sweet spot – not only does it reduce stress, but it also frees up your time to focus on more important work.

-5. Focus on the task at hand.
-We might list ‘ability to multitask’ on our CV, but that’s not always a good thing.
+5. Focus on the task at hand – You might list ‘ability to multitask’ on your CV, but that’s not always a good thing.
 Research

 reveals that multitasking makes us less efficient, as it takes time to shift mental gears every time we move between projects.
 So, instead of simultaneously answering emails, writing a report and putting on a load of laundry, choose one job and give it your undivided attention.